-This was a famous love triangle that involved a true love and a political alliance.
+This was a famous love triangle that involved true love and a political alliance.

 Painted Ivory Ruler of the Eastern Han Dynasty — Shanxi Museum (Photo by Dongmaiying)

-Though they all had their discomforts, in the end, they all achieved what they had expected at the beginning: political power, or love, and accompany.
+Though they all had their discomforts, in the end, all achieved what they had expected at the beginning: political power, love, and accompany.

 Yin Lihua, the love of Liu Xiu's life, was a beautiful, considerate, and virtuous woman, who constantly loved her husband and carefully raised their children.

 After Liu Xiu passed away, she and her sons obtained absolute power, they still had a very good relationship with Guo and her sons.

 Guo and her sons were rewarded with a great deal of money and honor; together they made a warm and happy big family.